Ducklett/awa/readme.md

 # Awa

-Learning webassembly by *"reverse engineering"* the bytecode format and writing my own assembler in javascript.
+Learning webassembly by _"reverse engineering"_ the bytecode format and writing my own assembler in javascript.

+For a continuation of this project see [Walc](https://github.com/ducklett/walc).

-# Method
+## Method

 I generate `.wasm` modules from `.wat` files and find out which bytes do what by making incremental changes.